F27

 How to Fix / Troubleshooting

 - Inspect pressure hose and air dome: Locate the small hose from the tub air dome to the pressure switch.
-Remove and check for soap scum or debris.
+Remove it and check for soap scum or debris.
 Clean the air dome connection on the tub and the hose thoroughly.

 - Control reset: After repairs, disconnect power for several minutes to reset the control.
 Run a test cycle to verify proper water levels.